You can use our Contact Form, or the contact details on our website, to contactdus with any questions you may have about privacy or data protection.

 You have the right to access your personal information

-You have the right to ask us to confirm whether or not we hold any of your personal information.
+You have the right to ask us to confirm whether we hold any of your personal information.
 If we do, you have the right to have a copy of your information and to be informed of the following:

 • Why we have been using your information